(Updated April 21, 2026)

 After the interview, students receive immediate, personalized feedback based on established competencies for effective interviewing.
 This creates the experience of having an expert preceptor beside each student.

-Over 4500 conversations have been completed already, and these encounters have been met with strong positive feedback from students, as evidenced by their ratings and quotes such as:
+Over 15,000 conversations have been completed already, by more than 10,000 students, and these encounters have been met with strong positive feedback from students, as evidenced by their ratings and quotes such as:

 "I really enjoyed this and found it very helpful.
 I would love to use this for future practice and development of my interviewing skills."